bogdanpolak/delphi-dataproxy/README.md

 The code is more readable and safer, but is still in the form.
 It's time to remove it and separate from all dependencies to enable testing.

 ### Stage 2.
 Code Decouple

+We must start with an important architectural decision.
+Currently in the code we have two similar classes: `TBook` storing data and `TBookProxy` processing them.
+It is important to decide which of these classes depends on the other. `TBook` is part of the model layer and should be not aware about about data access object.

 ```pas
 procedure TForm1.LoadBooksToListBox();